drogue-iot/hey-rodney-dataset/.github/ISSUE_TEMPLATE/submit-voice-sample.md

 ---

-__All the audio samples will be licensed under the Creative Commons Zero v1.0 Universal (CC0 aka Public Domain)__
+__All the audio samples will be licensed under the Creative Commons Zero v1.0 Universal (CC0 aka Public Domain).
+Only upload samples containing your own voice!__

 - For instructions on how to record and format the data please follow the instructions given in the README.md